Aliases for ASIC3 Gene

 GeneCards Summary for ASIC3 Gene

 ASIC3 (Acid Sensing (Proton Gated) Ion Channel 3) is a Protein Coding gene.
-Among its related pathways are Ion channel transport and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+Diseases associated with ASIC3 include frozen shoulder and dentin sensitivity.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Ion channel transport.
 GO annotations related to this gene include PDZ domain binding and sodium channel activity.
 An important paralog of this gene is SCNN1G.

 UniProtKB/Swiss-Prot for ASIC3 Gene

 Cation channel with high affinity for sodium, which is gated by extracellular protons and inhibited by the diuretic amiloride.
 Generates a biphasic current with a fast inactivating and a slow sustained phase.
 In sensory neurons is proposed to mediate the pain induced by acidosis that occurs in ischemic, damaged or inflamed tissue.
 May be involved in hyperalgesia.
 May play a role in mechanoreception.
 Heteromeric channel assembly seems to modulate channel properties.